 Energy is a word with many meanings yet no universal definition

 This principle helps students become familiar with some of the fundamentals about energy, much of which is based in physics.
 We want students to become comfortable with the concept that energy comes in many forms, can be transferred from one system to another, and can be measured.

-- Mechanical energy is is the energy of mechanical systems, such as a ball rolling on a ramp, or a marble fired from a slingshot.
+While it is difficult to define the term energy, it is not difficult to identify, describe and measure specific types of energy.
+Mechanical energy is is the energy of mechanical systems, such as a ball rolling on a ramp, or a marble fired from a slingshot.
 Mechanical energy can be in three forms:

 - Gravitational potential energy is the energy of an object or system due to gravitational attraction.
 For example, we can calculate the mechanical energy of a ball that is going to be released from a high window, or the gravitational potential energy of the water in a reservoir used for hydropower.

 - Kinetic energy is energy due to the motion of an object.
 A speeding car, a baseball lofting through the air, and a skier sliding downhill are all examples of objects with kinetic energy.
 Flywheels are a method of storing kinetic energy.

 - Elastic potential energy is the energy stored in a stretched spring, rubber band, or other elastic material.

 Thermal energy is the energy that results from kinetic energy of molecules of a substance.
 A hot tea kettle has more thermal energy than a cold one.
 Objects that feel warm are emitting thermal energy, and the transfer of thermal energy causes changes in temperature.

 Radiant energy is the energy from electro-magnetic radiation, such as visible light, microwaves, or x-rays.

 Chemical energy is energy stored in chemical bonds.
 Gasoline and food are examples of compounds with chemical potential energy.